nickglazzard1959/gplot2/README.md

 GPLOT is a graph plotting program, similar in intent to Gnuplot but very different in detail (and less capable -- although it also does some things Gnuplot does not).
-It is intended to run primarily on CDC NOS 2.8.7, but it will also run on "Unix-like" systems and the Cray Operating System (COS 1.17).
+It is intended to run primarily on CDC NOS 2.8.7, but it will also run on "Unix-like" systems.

 In addition to plotting graphs of data (stored in files), the current version of GPLOT has some features which can be useful for general drawing, especially of things such as block diagrams.